-Once school begins, decisions about outdoor activities, including sports, recess and PE will be made throughout the day, using the OHA guidelines mentioned above.
-Changes to OSAA-sanctioned high school game schedules will be posted on their website.
+Once school begins, decisions about outdoor activities, including sports, recess, PE, and lunch will be made throughout the day, using the OHA guidelines mentioned above.

 No news is good news and means air quality is acceptable for outdoor play.

-Wildfire smoke can make asthma symptoms worse.
-It can trigger asthma attacks.
+Wildfire smoke can make asthma symptoms worse and can trigger asthma attacks.
 Symptoms of asthma include coughing, shortness of breath, wheezing and chest tightness.
 Even students without known asthma can have symptoms when exposed to unhealthy levels of wildfire smoke pollution.